Domterion/miaou/README.md

 ### Selfhosting

 We dont support selfhosting and the tooling we provide isn't guaranteed to be updated.
-Please use our official instance if you'd like to use
+Please use our official instance if you'd like to use Miaou.
+Basic instructions are provided below but are not guaranteed to be up to date.
-Miaou... that being said here's how you can probably selfhost Miaou

 Requirements:
 - Podman

 - Atleast two braincells

-- Linux because yes
+- Linux

 To start the database server use:
 ```